FastComments/fastcomments-integrations/core/README.md

 ### Protocol - Upstream Sync

-When the client receives a `SendNextCommentsPayload` command, it should look at the details of this command to determine what the next set of comments are to sync.
-This command should define `start` and `count` parameters so the client can paginate the next set of results and send them to `POST https://fastcomments.com/integrations/v1/comments`.
+When the client receives a `SendComments` command, it should paginate through all of its comments and send them to `POST https://fastcomments.com/integrations/v1/comments`.

+The request body should contain a `comments` array, and a `countRemaining` count.
+When this is zero, the `SendComments` command will disappear from the command stream until the user requests a sync again.
+Look at the example integrations for further details on the structures.

 ### Protocol - Event Log